seaofvoices/darklua/README.md

 # Configuration file
-Some commands can be modified using the configuration file. darklua supports both configuration file written in json or json5.
-When running darklua, if the folder where the command is executed contains a file named `.darklua.json` or `.darklua.json5`, it will automatically read the file to get the configuration values.
+Some commands can be modified using the configuration file. darklua supports both configuration file written in the json or json5 standard file formats.
+When running darklua, if the directory in which the `darklua` command is executed contains a file named `.darklua.json` or `.darklua.json5`, it will automatically read the file to get the configuration values unless the `--config-path` option is given to override it.

 Any missing field will be replaced with its default value.